 What It Means for Coaches

 The PCFP gives coaches a structured program with all the resources needed for measurable outcomes in a defined time frame.
 They may go on to help the client with other coaching, but the PCFP helps those clients who struggle with change and are not likely to succeed without lots of support.

 To deliver the PCFP with your clients, you first need to undertake training and become certified.
-This is not expensive and if you become certified we may be able to refer clients to you.
-If you have been sent here by another Certified Change Fitness Coach, talk to them about becoming certified.
-Or, if you’ve just turned up here, welcome, and click on the button below to talk to Steve Barlow.
+If you want to find out more information, click on the button below to talk to Steve Barlow.